syncfusion-content/blazor-docs/blazor/pivot-table/hyper-link.md

 ## Hyperlink for summary cells

 The pivot table has an option to show hyperlink option for summary cells alone that are currently in display.
-To do so, user need to set [ShowSummaryCellHyperlink](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewHyperlinkSettings.html#Syncfusion_Blazor_PivotView_PivotViewHyperlinkSettings_ShowSummaryCellHyperlink) to **true**.
+To do so, the user need to set [ShowSummaryCellHyperlink](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewHyperlinkSettings.html#Syncfusion_Blazor_PivotView_PivotViewHyperlinkSettings_ShowSummaryCellHyperlink) to **true**.

 ```cshtml
 @using Syncfusion.Blazor.PivotView